Chiral Anomaly of Kogut-Susskind Fermion in the (3+1)-dimensional Hamiltonian formalism: Introduction

-For $(3+1)$-dimensions, Catterall \textit{et al.}~\cite{Catterall:2025vrx} extended the above analyses and introduced a non-onsite, conserved, and quantized charge -- analogous to $Q_A$ in $(1+1)$-dimensions -- by applying the diagonal shift transformation ${S}_1 {S}_2 {S}_3$ only to a single Majorana (imaginary) component.
-Furthermore, Onogi and Yamaoka~\cite{Onogi:2025xir} identified non-onsite, conserved, and quantized charges $Q_{\boldsymbol{x}},(\boldsymbol{x}=\hat{1}, \hat{2},\hat{3})$, defined by acting the shift transformations ${S}_k$ $(k=1,2,3)$ on a single Majorana component.
+For $(3+1)$ dimensions, Catterall \textit{et al.}~\cite{Catterall:2025vrx} extended the above analyses and introduced a non-on site, conserved, and quantized charge---analogous to $Q_A$ in $(1+1)$-dimensions---by applying the diagonal shift transformation ${S}_1 {S}_2 {S}_3$ only to a single Majorana (imaginary) component.
+Furthermore, Onogi and Yamaoka~\cite{Onogi:2025xir} identified non-on site, conserved, and quantized charges $Q_{\boldsymbol{x}},(\boldsymbol{x}=\hat{1}, \hat{2},\hat{3})$, defined by acting the shift transformations ${S}_k$ $(k=1,2,3)$ on a single Majorana component.
 These charges were shown to generate the $U(1)_F$ subgroup of the continuum symmetry group $SU(2)_L \times SU(2)_R \times U(1)_A$. \footnote{For discussions of other 't~Hooft anomalies in KS fermion systems, see~\cite{Catterall:2022jky}.}

-In this paper, we further study KS fermions in the $(3+1)$-dimensional Hamiltonian formalism and examine another non-onsite axial charge and its associated chiral anomaly \footnote{In condensed matter physics, the chiral anomaly on the lattice space can be interpreted as the LSM anomalies \cite{Cho:2017fgz}}.
-The hermitian part of the unitary kernel, $\Gamma = \imag \, S_1 S_2 S_3$, of the discrete chiral transformation defines a non-onsite axial charge $Q_A = (1/2) \sum_x \chi^\dagger (\Gamma + \Gamma^\dagger) \chi$, which is conserved, non-quantized, and commutes with the vector charge $Q_V$.
-It is analogous to $\tilde Q_A = (1/2) \sum_x (\chi^\dagger_x \chi_{x+1} + \chi^\dagger_{x+1} \chi_x)$ for the $(1+1)$-dimensional KS fermion~\cite{Chatterjee:2024gje,Catterall:2025vrx}, but, as we will see bellow, it is not related to any quantized charges of the generalized Onsager algebra in $(3+1)$-dimensions~\cite{Pace:2025rfu}, in contrast to the $(1+1)$-dimensional case where $\tilde Q_A = (1/2)(Q_1 + Q_{-1})$\footnote{ It differs from any of the two axial charges introduced by Catterall \textit{et al.}, but it anti-commutes with the time-reversal transformation\cite{Catterall:2025vrx}.}.
+In this paper, we further study KS fermions in the $(3+1)$-dimensional Hamiltonian formalism and examine another non-on site axial charge and its associated chiral anomaly \footnote{The chiral anomaly on the lattice space can be interpreted as the Lieb-Schultz-Mattis anomalies \cite{Cho:2017fgz, Misumi:2019jrt}}.
+The Hermitian part of the unitary kernel, $\Gamma = \imag \, S_1 S_2 S_3$, of the discrete chiral transformation defines a non-on site axial charge $Q_A = (1/2) \sum_x \chi^\dagger (\Gamma + \Gamma^\dagger) \chi$, which is conserved, nonquantized, and commutes with the vector charge $Q_V$.
+It is analogous to $\tilde Q_A = (1/2) \sum_x (\chi^\dagger_x \chi_{x+1} + \chi^\dagger_{x+1} \chi_x)$ for the $(1+1)$-dimensional KS fermion~\cite{Chatterjee:2024gje,Catterall:2025vrx}, but, as we will see bellow, it is not related to any quantized charges of the generalized Onsager algebra in $(3+1)$ dimensions~\cite{Pace:2025rfu}, in contrast to the $(1+1)$-dimensional case where $\tilde Q_A = (1/2)(Q_1 + Q_{-1})$\footnote{ It differs from any of the two axial charges introduced by Catterall \textit{et al.}, but it anticommutes with the time-reversal transformation \cite{Catterall:2025vrx}.}.
 We note that $\Gamma = \imag \, S_1 S_2 S_3$ is rather related to the chiral operator $\Gamma_5$ in the Euclidean formulation~\cite{Golterman:1984cy,Golterman:1985dz,Golterman:1986jf,Adams:2009eb, Hoelbling:2010jw,deForcrand:2010wrz}.